-Gold trading is, by far, one of the most popular commodities on the market.
-Yet, many users can't distinguish between the various gold shares and gold stocks offered and don’t know much about the gold market in general.
-We at CM trading are here to help!
+Gold trading is highly popular among investors and gold is one of the most widely traded commodities on the market.
+Yet, the majority of investors can’t distinguish between the various financial vehicles offered and don’t know much about the gold market in general.
+We at CMTrading are here to help!

-South Africa has been the second largest producer of gold since the very beginning, so it shouldn’t be too surprising that gold trading is extremely common there and the gold market is quite strong.
+South Africa has been one of the top 10 largest gold exports since the very beginning, so it shouldn’t be too surprising that gold trading is extremely common among South Africans.

-The best thing about Gold trading is that it doesn’t involve physical gold trades, but rather the option to buy and sell through options and gold shares.
-In addition to that, it's very convenient as it’s a 24/7 market.
+The most important advantage about online gold trading is that it doesn’t involve physical gold trades, but rather it allows investors to buy and sell through options and gold shares.
+In addition to that, it’s very convenient as it’s a 24/7 market.
 You don’t have to trade gold in the traditional way anymore.
-The market has changed considerably, and with legislation amendments, it is now possible to trade this commodity through ETFs and gold shares, both of which you can access with CM trading.
+The market has changed considerably, and with legislation amendments, it is now possible to trade this commodity through CFDs, which you can access with CMTrading.

 Gold is a highly volatile market, which means that the potential growth is especially high.
-Although no longer a safe haven as it was traditionally, gold is still the investment instrument of choice for periods of high inflation.
+Gold is still considered a safe-haven asset in times of economic crisis and is the investment instrument of choice for periods of high inflation.

-Production of gold is more or less sitting at its limit, while at the same time it is a supply and demand influenced product.
+Production of gold is more or less sitting at its limit, while at the same time it is heavily influenced by the forces of supply and demand.

 Monetary policy has a profound influence too.
 Gold trading becomes attractive when the opportunity cost of forgoing interest-based assets gets low.